Solitarju/vrchat-api-library/README.md

 VRChat API Library is a Node.js module that streamlines integration with the VRChat platform.

-It allows you to interact with VRChat's APIs, enabling features such as setting & retrieving user information and real-time events with custom coded QOL improvements such as duplicate event prevention and user-online / user-offline custom events.
+It allows you to interact with VRChat's APIs, enabling essential features and offering QOL utilities & improvements, such as:

+1. Setting & retrieving user information.
+2. Real-time events.
+3. Custom implemented user-online / user-offline events.
+4. QOL duplicate event prevention.

-Each API section and endpoints are mostly built in reference to the [**Unofficial VRChat API Docs**](https://vrchatapi.github.io/docs/api/) with exception to the real-time EventsApi.
+Each API section and endpoints are mostly built in reference to the **community-driven** [**VRChat API Docs**](https://vrchatapi.github.io/docs/api/), with exception to the real-time EventsApi.

 ## Installation

-Install the library via NPM:
+Install the library via **NPM**:
-Before installation, ensure you have **Node.js** installed.
+Before installation, ensure you have **Node.JS** installed.

 ```shell
 npm install vrchat-api-library